How to Remove Paint From Brick

 We may earn revenue from the products available on this page and participate in affiliate programs.
 Learn More ›

 If you’ve ever tried to remove paint from brick, you know that it can be a painstaking process.
 Depending on the scope of the job, it might take you several hours or several days to complete the work.
-Because of the time and effort involved, many homeowners are unable or unwilling to commit their schedules to the project and choose instead to hire professionals.
+Because of the time and effort involved, many homeowners are unable or unwilling to commit their schedules to the project and choose instead to hire professionals, or not to undertake the project at all.

-If, however, you’re dealing with only a modest expanse of brick, or if you relish a challenge, there’s some good news: Paint-stripping products have improved over the years, making the work friendlier to your health and to the brick itself.
+If you’re dealing with only a modest expanse of brick, or if you relish a challenge, there’s good news: Paint-stripping products have improved over the years, making the work friendlier to your health and to the brick itself.
 These new, safer formulations are the way to go.
 Many pros and DIYers recommend Citri-Strip.
-SmartStrip has its devotees, as well.
+SmartStrip has its devotees, too.
 None are cheap, but all are comparably effective.

 Find trusted local pros for any home project